makersacademy/chitter-challenge/README.md

 chitter=# CREATE TABLE Post (id SERIAL PRIMARY KEY , text varchar(1000));

+2. As a maker
+So that I can see what others are saying
+I want to see all peeps in reverse chronological order

+As it comes to the reverse chronological order, so we should be aware of the time of each post. so we add the column time to the Post tables in the both chitter_test and chitter databases.

+$> chitter=# SELECT * FROM Post;
+$> chitter=# \c chitter_test

 chitter_test=# CREATE TABLE Post (id SERIAL PRIMARY KEY , text varchar(1000));